 - Condominium or Townhome: Often provides less exterior maintenance, community amenities, and a more urban or suburban setting.

-- **Active Adult Communities (55+):** Designed specifically for retirees, offering a vibrant social scene, amenities like golf courses and clubhouses, and often low-maintenance living.
+- Active Adult Communities (55+): Designed specifically for retirees, offering a vibrant social scene, amenities like golf courses and clubhouses, and often low-maintenance living.
+This is what Dorothy and I chose, and it’s been a great fit, especially with my pickleball four mornings a week.

 - Rental Property: Provides maximum flexibility, eliminates property taxes and major maintenance costs, and allows you to try out a new location without a long-term commitment.